sbcrumb/chronarr/README.md

 A: **Radarr requires direct database access** (PostgreSQL or SQLite) - the Radarr API doesn't expose all the import history data needed for accurate date tracking. **Sonarr can work with API-only access**, though direct database access provides better performance.

 **Q: Does this work with SQLite Radarr/Sonarr databases?**
-A: Yes, Chronarr can read from both SQLite and PostgreSQL databases for both Radarr and Sonarr.
+A: Yes, Chronarr can read from both SQLite and PostgreSQL databases for both Radarr and Sonarr. **Important for Docker users**: You must mount the directory containing the SQLite database file(s) as a read-only volume in your `docker-compose.yml`.
+See the Quick Start guide for configuration details.

 ## Contributing